 The method developed in this paper can be used in a broad variety of semantic mapping and object manipulation tasks, providing an efficient and effective way to incorporate collision constraints into a recursive state estimator, obtaining optimal or near-optimal solutions.

 Motivation: Language

 - Non-local dependencies:

 "At least one verb in each sentence"

 - Sentence compression "If a modifier is kept, its subject is also kept"

+- NELL ontology and rules

-... and many more!
+... and much more!